Skeletrox/skeletrox.github.io/content/personal_blog/anxiety.md

 something productive that did not need much thinking.
-Halfway through it, my thoughts would trickle down, and given that most of my productive work involves some sort of physical exertion, I would probably be hopped up on endorphins while I solved the problem.
+Halfway through it, my thoughts would trickle down, and given that most of my productive work involves some sort of physical exertion, I would probably be hopped up on endorphins while I took on the problem again with a fresh perspective.
 You know, win-win.

 It involved a lot of work.
 And now that I look at it - this post probably looks like another "do something productive and your problems go away" sort of post.